Wildsong/docker-ArcGISWebAppBuilder/README.md

 If you have "make" installed you can just invoke it, it will do the build and then start a container, for testing.

-Otherwise the command to build could be
+Otherwise the commands to build could be

+   cp WebAppBuilderForArcGIS/client/stemapp/widgets/* widgets/
    docker build -t wabde-unsigned .

 You can use your own name instead of "wabde" if you want.
 (It has to be all lowercase.)

 ## Run

-This command will start the NodeJS server running on port 3344.
+Use "make unsigned" or use this command to start the NodeJS server running on port 3344 in unconfigured mode.
+You will need the App ID from Portal to do the next step.

     docker run -it --rm -p 3344:3344 wabde-unsigned

 ## Capture signin creds

-For the life of me I have not been able to get the server app to accept any other signininfo.json than the one it creates.
+I have not been able to get the server app to accept any other signininfo.json than the one it creates.
 That means I have to commit an image once it's set up.
 So while the wabde-unsigned image is running, I connect via browser and give it the URL and AppId from Portal.
 That creates a new signininfo.json file, which I need to persist.
 So then I run this command to capture the new image.

     docker commit wabde-unsigned wabde